ebrandi/FDD-book/content/chapters/part1/chapter-01.md

 *"What begins as curiosity becomes skill, and what becomes skill empowers the next generation."* - Edson Brandi

-# Chapter 1: Introduction - From Curiosity to Contribution
+# Introduction - From Curiosity to Contribution

 ## My Journey: From Curiosity to Career